KeithG33/ChessBot-Battleground/README.md

 trainer.train()
 ```

-See [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options.
+Check out [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options.
 The [Getting Started](#-getting-started) section also shows the command-line method of running training.

 ## 🦾 Inference & Battling